emgong/double-takes/app/posts/2014-01-25-the-failures-of-intro-to-tdd.md

 I like to call this process "Fake it until you make it™", and while it's definitely based on the keen insights of [GOOS](http://www.amazon.com/Growing-Object-Oriented-Software-Guided-Tests/dp/0321503627), it places a fresh emphasis on reductionism.
 I also find value in discriminating the responsibilities "collaboration units" from "logical units" for clearer tests and more maintainable code.

 Note also that there is no heavy refactor step necessary when you take this approach to TDD.
-Extract refactors become an exceptional case and not part one's routine, which means all the downstream costs of extract refactors that I detailed earlier can be easily avoided.
+Extract refactors become an exceptional case and not part of one's routine, which means all the downstream costs of extract refactors that I detailed earlier can be avoided.

-### Thank You
+### Changing how we teach TDD

 It took me the better part of four years to understand my frustrations with TDD well enough to articulate this post.
 After plenty of time wandering the wilderness and mulling over these issues, I can say I finally find TDD to be an entirely productive, happy exercise.
-I don't practice it as often as I should, but when I do, the anxiety and fear that I experience when I try to tackle a complex feature becomes much more manageable than when I go without TDD.
+TDD isn't worth the time investment for every endeavor, but it's an effective tool for confronting the anxiety & perceived complexity one faces when building a hopefully long-lived system.

-This post reflects my current thinking based on my experience up-to-now, but I would never pretend to believe it's the only right way to build great software, much less the only useful way to practice TDD.
+My goal in sharing this with you is that we begin teaching others that *this* is what test-driven development is all about.
+Novices have little to gain by being put through the useless pain that results from the simplistic assumptions of classical TDD.
+Let's find ways to teach a more valuable TDD workflow that gives students an immediately valuable tool for breaking down confusingly large problems into manageably small ones.

 <!--